 The Timor python is green-brown with a dark brown pattern from its head to its mid-body.
 The lower half of its body is completely brown, and its skin can have an iridescent appearance.
 This highly active snake is considered one of the most nervous and high-strung pythons.

-Adult pythons average between 5 and 8 feet long ( 1.5 to 2.4 meters) with females being slightly larger than males.
+Adult pythons average between 5 and 8 feet long ( 1.5 to 2.4 meters) with females growing slightly larger than males.
 These snakes can weigh up to 20 pounds (9 kilograms).

 Timor pythons become sexually mature at about 4 years of age.
-Females lay about five eggs, which like other python species they arrange into a pile and coil around the eggs while they incubate.
-They help regulate the temperature of their eggs through small movements or "shivers."
-The incubation period is between nine to 10 weeks.
+Females typically lay five eggs.
+Like other python species, they arrange their eggs into a pile, which they coil around while they incubate for nine to 10 weeks.
+The mother helps regulate the temperature of her eggs through small movements, or "shivers."

 Timor pythons have been known to live over 20 years.

 Timor pythons have not been assessed by the International Union for Conservation of Nature.
 This species is listed as a Convention on International Trade in Endangered Species of Wild Fauna and Flora Appendix II species, threatened but not endangered.
 This is due primarily to human population growth and demands on natural habitat.

 Habitat loss and degradation in Southeast Asia, as well as the expansion of human settlements and agriculture, threatens wildlife that depend on forest and grassland ecosystems.
 Pythons have also historically been a target for use in traditional medicines, fashion and the pet trade.